About NJSHAD

 Dataset Queries

-- Dataset queries allow users to create customized data tables and graphs of publicly available, deidentified numerical public health datasets through the use of user-defined filtering criteria to control what data are retrieved.
+- Dataset queries allow users to create customized data tables, graphs, and maps of publicly available, deidentified, numerical public health datasets through the use of user-defined filtering criteria to control what data are retrieved.

 - Anyone can use the query system but the queries are primarily designed for use by public health and health care professionals with an epidemiology or statistics background who need very specific and detailed data.